 This English cottage style house combines its steeply pitched gables and arched entry in a picturesque way.
 The lack of symmetry indicates the beginning of the modern style.
 It was owned by a grain broker, William T. Low, in its first years from 1928 to 1929.

 This famous tree stood in the middle of Wolseley at the foot of Basswood Place.
 It was planted in the 1860s on the river lot farm of Joseph and Mary Anne Good, when Mary Anne was a bride.
 The sapling had been rafted down the river from Baie St. Paul.
 In 1957, the city decided that it had to be removed to build a new road.
-Mary Anne Good, with Mrs. Borrowman of 1192 Wolseley and other neighbours, petitioned city council to stop this action and won their case.
+Mrs. Borrowman of 1192 Wolseley, along with her neighbours, petitioned city council to stop this action and won their case.
 The road was built winding around the tree.
 A second onslaught by the City was successful and the tree was cut down in July 1960.

 For a short time in the late 1920s, this large house overlooking the Assiniboine River was the home of Mr. and Mrs. LeRoy F. Borrowman.
 Mr. Borrowman was a civil engineer from Minnesota who came to Winnipeg in 1911 and worked with the Sutherland Construction Company until 1925.
 For the next five years he operated the firm of Borrowman and Jamieson Limited with his partner.
 In the 1930s, Mr. Borrowman served a term and a half as city councillor and joined the staff of the assessment department.
 He was appointed Assessment Commissioner in 1934.
 He was a Shriner and a past-president of both the Carleton Club and Kiwanis Club.
 The family attended Westminster United Church.
 Mrs. Borrowman was also a well-known personality in the neighbourhood, being an ardent supporter of the Wolseley elm in co-operation with other local residents.